CICE-Consortium/CICE/doc/source/user_guide/ug_implementation.rst

 The restart files supplied with the code release include the core variables on the default configuration, that is, with seven vertical layers and the ice thickness distribution defined by `kcatbound` = 0.
-Restart information for some tracers is also included in the  restart files.
+Restart information for some tracers is also included in the netCDF restart files.

 Three namelist variables control model initialization, `ice\_ic`, `runtype`,